isomerpages/moe-chijsjc/_list-of-ccas/Angklung and Kulintang Ensemble.md

 *   To nurture in members an appreciation for the performing arts through the development and application of skills of angklung and kulintang as a musical instrument.

-*   To develop students’ leadership potential, discipline, confidence, resilience and team spirit through trainings and performances.
+*   To develop students’ leadership potential, discipline, confidence, resilience and team spirit through training sessions and performances.

+#### **Activities**
+* Competitions e.g Singapore Youth Festival Arts Presentation
+* Performing for Internal and External Events
+* Developing musicianship of each performer
+* Team Building Games
+* Circle Sessions for Reflection

 #### **CCA Information**
 **Schedule**
 <br>Monday: 3:45 pm – 6:00pm
 <br>Thursday: 3:45 pm – 6:15 pm<br>